The What Now Tool: Randomness, Constraints, and Ordinary Life as a Field Test

 An ugly street corner can become a test of disgust, separation, and the stories that follow.

-The point is not to prove that a practice works.
+The point is not to prove that the hypothesis is true.

 The point is to describe the event as it appeared in experience.